 - Relative to its overall population, Israel is the largest immigrant-absorbing nation on earth.

 - IDF’s policies regarding LGBT soldiers are recognized as among the world’s most accepting, ensuring that no soldiers are discriminated against based on their sexual orientation.
 In 2014, the IDF introduced new guidelines to ensure a supportive environment for transgender soldiers.

-- Israel leads the world in the per capita number of scientists and technicians in the workforce, with 145 per 10,000 workers.
+- Israel is one of the world’s leaders in the per capita number of scientists and technicians in the workforce, with 140 per 10,000 workers.